Princeton-Penn-Vents/princeton-penn-flowmeter/docs/analysis-products.md

    * **exhale compliance (ml/cm-H₂O):** the EWMA of **exhale compliance** from breath records.
    * **breath volume rate (L/min):** the instantaneous product of **TV** and **RR**.

+## Cumulative timestamps

+As a data tier that is parallel to the cumulative measurements, "cumulative timestamps" is a Python dict of the last time each field was updated.
+This time is not from the measurement stream (i.e. **realtime** of the time-series), it is the output of Python's `time.time()` function.
+If the time-series is generated on a computer with a different clock offset from the analysis procedure, these times can diverge.

+The time associated with the empty string, `""`, is always updated every time `analyze` is called.

+The other strings are all the cumulative measurements fields that have ever been set and the time when they were last set.
+A difference between one of these values and the value associated with `""` indicates a stale value.

 ## Alarms

 Alarms are like cumulative measurements in that they are a fixed number of fields that change in place, rather than a growing sequence like the breath records.
 Alarms are raised when a cumulative value exceeds a predefined threshold, and they are "sticky" in the sense that once an analysis creates an alarm, subsequent analyses do not remove it, even if the quantity returns to a suitable value.
 Other processes might remove alarms.